Sergey Kramarenko (pilot): Clash of Titans

-I could not see all the fall, because when I looked back, I saw a couple of Sabres at 500 meters.
-A little bit more, and both would open fire with their 12,7 mm (0,50") machineguns.
+I could not see the entire fall, because when I looked back, I saw a couple of Sabres at 500 meters.
+A little bit longer, and both would open fire with their 12,7 mm (0,50") machine guns.

 Evidently, that was when I made a mistake.
-I should increase my angle of climbing and drag the Sabres to high altitude, where the MiG had the advantage.
+I should have increased my angle of climbing and lead the Sabres to high altitude, where the MiG had the advantage.
 But I came to that conclusion only a long time later.
-At that time I reversed my heading, passed over the Sabres and in a slight dive I led my aircraft to a small group of clouds.
-Once there I turned to the right and went I got out of them, I started a ‘Boyevoy Razvorot [‘Combat Turn’, a climbing turn with a roll angle of 40-50°] to the left, but I didn’t found the Sabres below where I expect them to be, but behind at my left. [...]
+At that time I reversed my heading, passed over the Sabres and in a slight dive I led my aircraft towards a small group of clouds.
+Once there I turned to the right and when I got out of them, I started a ‘Boyevoy Razvorot [‘Combat Turn’, a climbing turn with a roll angle of 40-50°] to the left, but I didn’t find the Sabres below where I expected them to be, but behind at my left. [...]

 I threw my aircraft in a dive, but instead of a sharp pull-up into a climb I began to slowly roll my aircraft into a flat dive.
-The Sabres, who didn’t expect that, stayed in the height, far above and behind.
+The Sabres, who didn’t expect that, stayed at the height, far above and behind.

 I dived to the right towards the hydroelectric station over the Yalu river [this station is referred in the Russian cartography as Suphun hydroelectric station, and as Suiho Dam/Reservoir in the American one – Note of the authors].
 This huge reservoir had a dam of 300 meters height and a power station which provided energy not only to half of Korea but also the whole North-East of China.
 Precisely it was the main target we should protect.
 Besides us, their defense consisted in a dozen of anti-aircraft batteries, which had the order to shoot at any airplane which get closer to the dam.

-I had the hope that the gunners of these batteries would help me to get these Sabres out of my tail.
-And that was what happened: the gunners accomplished their order to open fire at any intruder, and in front of me it appeared a dark cloud caused by the detonation of the anti-aircraft shells.
+I had the hope that the gunners of these batteries would help me to get these Sabres off my tail.
+And that was what happened: the gunners carried out their order to open fire at any intruder, and in front of me there appeared a dark cloud caused by the detonation of the anti-aircraft shells.
 I didn’t want to evade that cloud, because the Sabres would reduce the distance and they would shoot me down.
-At that moment I preferred to eventually die in the hands of my fellow gunners, rather than the bullets of the Sabres, so I headed for the very center of a cloud.
-The aircraft punched into the cloud.
+At that moment I preferred to eventually die at the hands of my fellow gunners, rather than by the bullets of the Sabres, so I headed for the very center of a cloud.
+The aircraft tore into the cloud.
 Once inside and away from the shell bursts I immediately swung the aircraft from side to side, up and down.
 Grabbing the stick, I pulled back on it.
-The results were that the wings fluttered a bit.
+The result was that the wings fluttered a bit.